Skip to content

 Kartar Singh v.
 State of Punjab (1994) provided the constitutional foundation for the entire Arms Act scheme.
 A constitutional bench held, in the context of the Terrorist and Disruptive Activities (Prevention) Act, that the Arms Act's licensing and prohibition scheme does not violate the fundamental rights guaranteed by Articles 14, 19, or 21 of the Constitution.
 The Court reaffirmed that the right to bear arms does not exist as a fundamental right in India, distinguishing India's constitutional structure from that of the United States, where the Second Amendment has been interpreted since Heller (2008) as protecting individual possession for self-defence.

-The forensic ballistics examiner occupies a distinct and narrowly bounded role in an Arms Act prosecution.
-The examiner's task is empirical: to identify the make, model, and calibre of the recovered weapon; to determine whether it is in a functional state; to classify it as PB or NPB on the basis of bore measurement and mechanism testing; to compare any fired projectiles or cartridge cases recovered from the scene against test-fires from the weapon; and to estimate the range of firing where wound patterns or surface deposits are available for analysis.
+The forensic ballistics examiner's role in an Arms Act prosecution is empirical and tightly scoped: identify the make, model, and calibre of the recovered weapon; determine functional state; classify the weapon as PB or NPB through bore measurement and mechanism testing; compare fired projectiles or cartridge cases against test-fires; and estimate range of firing where wound patterns or surface deposits permit.

 Each of these findings maps onto a legal element.
 Functional state speaks to whether the instrument was capable of causing death or grievous injury, relevant to both the Arms Act charge and the BNS charge.
 PB vs NPB status determines the applicable section and sentencing range under the Arms Act.
 Projectile comparison, if it connects the recovered weapon to the wound, links the accused's weapon to the specific act charged.
 Range-of-firing estimation may be dispositive on the question of whether the discharge was accidental (at very close range from a struggle) or intentional (from a distance implying deliberate aim).